Majedq4/wazuh-soc-lab/investigations/02-vendor-impersonation-bec.md

 ## Case 2 - the one that actually made me think

-Vendor contract notification, claiming to be from a supply company Nortex Energy already works with.
-This time the checklist came back clean across the board — SPF pass, DKIM pass, DMARC pass, From / Return-Path / Reply-To all matched each other, link text matched its actual destination.
-Nothing to point at.
+Vendor contract email, claiming to be from a supply company Nortex Energy already works with.
+Checklist came back clean this time, SPF/ DKIM/DMARC all pass, From/Return-Path/Reply-To match, link text matches where it actually goes.
+Nothing in the headers to flag.

-The catch turned out to be the domain itself, not anything in the headers.
-The email came from `meridian-supplyco.com` — close to, but not, the vendor's actual domain.
-All that clean authentication only proves the mail came from that domain's own mail servers.
-It says nothing about whether that domain belongs to the vendor it claims to be.
-A WHOIS check is exactly what catches this in a live case — a domain registered days or weeks ago is one of the strongest single signals for a freshly stood-up lookalike, even with perfectly valid SPF/DKIM sitting on top of it.
+Domain was the actual problem: meridian-supplyco.com, IP 45.132.192.18, close to but not the vendor's real domain.
+Clean auth just means the mail came from that domain's own servers, not that the domain is legit.
+WHOIS is what catches this normally, a domain registered a few days old is a big red flag even with valid SPF/DKIM sitting on top of it.

-Honestly, headers alone weren't enough to close this one either way, and I'd rather say that outright than force a TP/FP call I can't back up.
+Couldn't call TP or FP off headers alone here, so I didn't force it.
-The real next step lives outside the inbox — confirm the vendor relationship against actual internal records, then verify by phone using a number already on file, never one supplied in the email.
-That's specifically what defeats this kind of attack, since any "helpful" contact info baked into a fraudulent email just loops back to the attacker anyway.
+Real fix is outside the inbox anyway, confirm the vendor relationship internally then call a number already on file, not one from the email.
+(T1566.002 if anyone wants the ATT&CK ID.)

 ## IOCs (case 2)
 - Sending domain: meridian-supplyco.com